How this thing got started...

 *I have a cousin who's had Celiac his entire life (way more intense than what I have - his body can't tolerate a stray breadcrumb in the butter or jelly - he was always the "different" cousin who ate his PB&J on rice cakes at Grandma's house...) and I'd had some friends and other people in my family who were diagnosed with Celiac or gluten intolerance over the last few years (also in their late 20s-early 30s) so this time it just clicked that I should at least consider the possibility.
 But honestly, up until this point, "Celiac" and "gluten" were never words that had ever entered my vocabulary.

 The next morning - the 4th of July - we did a bunch of research, went out and got some GF substitutes for what I normally ate - right down to the croutons on salad.
-Literally, by the second day of cutting out all gluten from my diet, it was like night-and-day of the last 29 years!
+Literally, by the second day of cutting out all gluten from my diet, it was like night-and-day compared to the last 29 years!
 I was sitting there going "THIS is how you're SUPPOSED to feel after eating????"
 I'm just really blessed that we live in a metro area that offers a lot of stores and even a dedicated GF bakery that can make my "diet" a whole lot easier to manage and still have a variety of foods available to me.
 Of course, we attended a few picnics that holiday weekend and I ended up leaving some in tears, thinking I would never be able to eat "normal" again... everything was fried, dipped in beer, slapped on a bun... it was not fun.
-But going to Molly's Gluten Free Bakery and The Gluten Free Trading Co helped me see that there really are NOT that many things I needed to change in my diet - when I walked into the GF Trading Co's tiny store on the south side, I wondered "Where's the meat?
+But going to Molly's Gluten Free Bakery and now-closed The Gluten Free Trading Co (available online only) helped me see that there really are NOT that many things I needed to change in my diet.
+When I walked into the GF Trading Co's tiny store on the south side, I wondered "Where's the meat?
 The produce?
 The dairy?" and then it struck me...
 THIS stuff is all I have to exchange in my daily eating.
 (And back then, there weren't nearly as many tasty choices available!)

 Cheers to you as we take this gluten-free journey together!